LeechCSE/Data-Structure-and-Algorithm/PS/Brute Force/README.md

 </p>
 Tetrominoes of shape `I`, `O`, `L`, and `S` can be probed in DFS manner.
 In fact, all blocks can be covered without turning back to the previous block.
 On the other side, `T` shape tetromino cannot be covered with DFS manner probing.
 Based on this observation, `T` shape tetromino is hard-coded, and DFS-like probing is applied to the other four tetrominoes.

+## BOJ#16197 두 동전
+#### Overview
+Given an N-by-M matrix filled with some `.` as an accessible path, some `#` as a wall, and two `o` as a coin, it gives the minimum number of moves to make only one coin goes out of the matrix.
+#### Challenges
+There are many restriction in this problem.
+First, in the matrix, `#` is not accessible by any coins; they can only go through `.`grids.
+In addition, the coins  are able to go out of the matrix; however, only one is allowed.
+The maximum number of moves that is allowed is 10.
+#### Trials
+The solution is implemented in recursive manner.
+There are three base cases:
+1. The number of moves exceeds 10 -- Fail!
+2. Both coins go out of the matrix -- Fail again!
+3. Only one coin goes out of the matrix, and the other stays in -- Valid

+Each recursive function call passes the number of moves(`num_clicks`) so far and the position of the two coins(`c1`, `c2`).
+Based on the `num_clicks`, it clears the first base case, and `c1` and `c2` clear the second and third base cases.
+Since the first and second bases are not valid, they return `-1` representing a failure.
+Among the outputs from the third base case, it gives the minimum number of moves.